verdaux/BookNotes/Phrases/Impressors 12.md

 - [ ] Felt like someone slapped me so hard to open my eyes.
 - [ ] We both lost something.
 You lost me and I lost time.
 - [ ] Consider your numbers crunched
+- [ ] If I wear the ring on the index fingers then I'll be one of those guys...
+The guys that wear the ring on index fingers